NassimF/Dynamic-and-greedy-job-shceduling/README.md

 # Dynamic-and-greedy-job-shceduling
-Implementations of a dynamic and a greedy solution for the job scheduling problem
+Implementations of a dynamic and a greedy solution for the job scheduling problem in Java.